 I thank my parents who raised me in the faith, along with two brothers and ten sisters, and taught me to love God with all my heart through their example and faithfulness.
 My dad loved to sing every Sunday at Mass in the church choir; and I tried to sing along with him as best as I could.
 My mother loved to tell me stories from the Bible and she inspired me to read biographies and stories of great men and women of God, many of whom were martyrs, missionaries, and heroes of the faith.
 I am also grateful to the parish priests and the Sisters of Charity who inspired me with their faith and love for God.
 They instilled in me a desire to serve God and to be a missionary someday, if that be God’s will.

 I went to Seminary in Porto Alegre RS, for eight years (high school and University) and completed my undergraduate degree in Philosofie and Teology at The Pontificia Catholic University of Porto Alegre RS – Brazil.
 In 1999 I was ordinied missionary priest of the Congregation of the Most Holy Redeemer (C.Ss.R.).
-After my ordination I went to work as missionary whit others missioners in Suriname.
-During this time I was studied English and Ducht at ABC Linguage Institut in Netherland.
+After my ordination I went to work as missionary with others missioners in Suriname.
+During this time I studied English and Ducht at ABC Linguage Institut in Netherland.

 The Lord fulfilled my desire to be a missionary when I joined the work in Surinam.
 Ten years went wonderfull In Surinam I have worked whit the poor people in ring of the town of Paramaribo.
 Same time I went to Batavia where Peter Donders gave his life for the poor lepers of that place.
 Batavia a place of prayer, meditation, a place where everyone can find peace.
 About Peter Donders I can say that he was an apostle of the poor.
 In fact, he was born into a poor family and had to lead the life of a worker before he could pursue his priestly vocation.
 He dedicated his whole priestly life ot the poor.
 In addition, he is an invitation and an incentive for the renewal and reflourishing of the missionary thrust which in the last century and in this one has made an exceptional contrubution to carrying out of the Church’s missionary duty.
 Joining the Congregation of the Most Holy Redeemer late in life, he practiced in an excellent way what Saint Alphonsus proposed as an ideal for his religious: imitate the virtues and examples of the Redeemer in preaching the divine word to the poor.
 It was very dificult for the Bless Peter Donders, but God was with him.
 For more information you can visit www.radiokatolica.com/batavia